13 Complex Cave Castles, Temples, and Buildings Carved In Mountains

 Carved high into the Alps, not much is known about the mysterious Kropfenstein Castle.
 From studying its architecture, historians have concluded that it was probably built sometime in the 13th century.

-By the end of the 15th century, the castle was no longer inhabited and had began to fall into ruin.
-Thanks to the protection of a rocky overhang, many parts of the castle still stand, despite their state of disrepair.
+By the end of the 15th century, the castle was no longer inhabited and had begun to fall into ruin.
+Thanks to the protection of a rocky overhang, many parts of the castle still stand, despite their disrepair.

 6. The mountain structure resting place of ancient kings: Lycian Tombs, Turkey